Participating Faculty Mentors

 April Blakeslee, Ph.D.

-Dr. April Blakeslee's research centers around global distribution patterns and processes in marine systems, including biodiversity, conservation biology, population genetics, parasite ecology, and biogeography – with an especial focus on the unique and integrative insight that can be gained from studying biological invasions.
+Dr. April Blakeslee's research centers around global distribution patterns and processes in marine systems, including biodiversity, conservation biology, population genetics, parasite ecology, and biogeography – with a special focus on the unique and integrative insight that can be gained from studying biological invasions.
 Recently, biological invasions have become recognized as a major contributor to the global (and often disjunct) distributions of many marine species as a result of their movement and establishment via human transport mechanisms.
 Over the years, Dr. Blakeslee has examined many integrative aspects of invasion biology and has used intertidal marine invertebrates, especially mollusks and crustaceans, as model organisms because they have contributed numerous marine introductions globally.
-This summer she plans to explore parasite-induced behavioral and physiological effects in an introduced crab predator, the European green crab, which has been named one of the top 100 worst invaders around the globe.
+This summer she plans to continue that research, exploring competitive interactions of invasive species with natives.
 This project includes field work, lab work, and travel, and interested students will learn various aspects of marine ecology, behavioral ecology, parasitology, and invasion biology.
 In addition, there may be opportunities to explore population genetics related research in Dr. Blakeslee's lab.

 Pringle, J., A.M.H.
 Blakeslee, J.E.
 Byers & J. Roman (2011) Asymmetric dispersal allows an upstream region to control population structure throughout a species' range.
 PNAS 108: 15288-15293.